raleel/mythras-srd/0006_Vehicles.md

 #### All Terrain

 This Trait must be used with Ground vehicles.
-The vehicle is capable of traversingcan traverse inhospitable, difficultdifficult, and steep terrain, using either tracks, advanced suspension and drive systems, or powerful drive differentials.
+The vehicle can traverse inhospitable, difficult, and steep terrain, using either tracks, advanced suspension and drive systems, or powerful drive differentials.

 #### Burrowing